jpatri/ccisel.github.io/_posts/2020-08-13-miguel-webfluid.md

 Simply put, the WebFluid project aims to optimize data flows on the Web between services and applications through the elision of blocking IO operations.
-The main goal is to ensure a reactive flow (non-blocking) from: 1) a data source, 2) traversing several Web services transformations, 3) to the production of an end user-interface in HTML.
+The main goal is to ensure a reactive flow (non-blocking) from: 1) a data source, 2) traversing several Web services transformations, 3) to the emission of the end user-interface in HTML.